Hakowan/hakowan/docs/guide/layer.md

 Here we have created an empty layer, where all of data, mark, channels and transform are None.

-An empty layer cannot be rendered because data component is required for rendering.
-With data is specified, Hakowan will assign a default mark, channel or transform if any of them are `None` at the rendering time.
+An empty layer cannot be rendered because the data component is required for rendering.
 Fortunately, it is very easy to build on top of an existing layer with a set of overwrite functions.
 For example,

 ``` py